odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

    :align: center

-For example, if you manage your inventory using the perpetual accounting method, you should expect a decrease in account "Current Assets" once the material has been shipped to the customer.
+For example, if you manage your inventory using the perpetual accounting method, you should expect a decrease in the account "Current Assets" once the product has been shipped to the customer.